BlackDragonBE/MarkdownToRW_Converter/ConverterTests/FullTest.markdown

 > **Spoiler:Solution inside!**
 > Lorem **ipsum** *dolor* sit amet, ~~consectetur~~ adipiscing elit.
 Integer velit nisi, hendrerit ut lorem *quis*, **condimentum** volutpat ligula.

+## Spelling and british words test

+Some people think teh colourful, ageing armour looks like an irresistable defence.
+However, has it ever occured ot you that any common battleaxe can brutalise you easily as it can cleave right trough?

 ## Unity specific tests

 **(X:0, Y:0, Z:0)**